Testing out what the best paper type is for acrylic painting and what each can do for your art projects

 Paper Criteria #5: Texture

 The texture category is certainly one to pay attention to, especially because it can yield different looking brush strokes and paintings depending on the paper you choose.
-Each paper type has a different surface texture – multimedia and watercolor paper are both fairly smooth while canvas paper mimics the surface of canvas fabric, showing thread patterns.
+Each paper type has a different surface texture – multimedia and watercolor paper are both fairly smooth while canvas paper mimics the surface of canvas fabric, showing thread patterns, like a linen finish.

 When I painted on both the test samples and actual paintings, I noticed similar results.

 For both my 200gsmm and 400gsm canvas paper, I noticed the fabric pattern show through the paint.
-This means that my brush strokes will appear a bit more rough since the paint wants to spread out into the undulations of the paper surface.
+This means that my brush strokes will appear a bit more rough since the paint wants to spread out into the rough surface of the paper surface.

 Some artists love this look, because it’s appears more organic and a tad more abstract.
 Others don’t want the fabric pattern to show through.
 This is purely preference.